campbell17/campbell17-v2/journal/draft-SERIES-WIP-2.md

 "Shh!
 I think I heard something!"

-The boy looks back for a moment to catch the girl with a mischievous grin.
+The boy looked back for a moment to catch the girl with a mischievous grin.

 "How far is it?" the girl asked.